bwsw/cloudstack-ui/docs/source/CSUI-Firewall.rst

 .. figure:: _static/Firewall_TemplateDetails1.png

-For shared security groups you also can see what virtual machines this group is assigned to.
+For shared security groups you also can see what virtual machines are assigned to this group.
 The machine name in the list is active.
 You can move to the virtual machine details bar by clicking it.

 .. figure:: _static/Firewall_SharedSGDetails1.png